-Sudan has suffered from internal and external conflicts since 1950.
-Governance, traditional boundaries, and natural resource allocation—from grazing rights to oil—have added to the tensions.
-Africa’s longest civil war ended in 2005 with the signing of the Comprehensive Peace Agreement (CPA) between northern and southern Sudan.
-The CPA included the referendum which led to the secession of South Sudan in 2011.
+A ceasefire - and with it the end of Africa’s longest civil war - came to Sudan in 2005 with the signing of the Comprehensive Peace Agreement (CPA).
+The agreement between northern and southern factions included the referendum which led to the secession of South Sudan in 2011.

 Children have suffered markedly as a result of the decades of conflict in Sudan.
-Children and young people across the country - particularly those in the border states - face displacement, separation from their families, and the threat of violence.
+Young people across the country - particularly those living along the country’s border - face displacement, separation from their families and the threat of violence.

 What we do